-An employee may receive time off with pay is allowed to serve on a jury.
-After receiving a jury summons, an employee should notify his/her supervisor as soon as possible and provide a copy of the jury summons.
-When the employee returns to work following jury duty, the employee should attach the proof of jury service received from the trial court to the Request for Leave and/or Weekly Time Sheet.
+Time off with pay is allowed to serve on a jury.
+After receiving a jury summons, an employee should notify the employee's supervisor as soon as possible and provide a copy of the jury summons.
+When the employee returns to work following jury duty, the employee should provide the proof of jury service received from the trial court to Human Resources for inclusion in the employee's file.